 When Should I Tell My Doctor About My Fatigue?

-Although fatigue is a common and often expected symptom of MS, you should feel free to mention your concerns to your doctors.
-There are times when fatigue may be a clue to some other underlying medical problem.
+Although fatigue is a common symptom of MS, you should feel free to mention your concerns to your doctors.
+There are times when fatigue may be a clue to another medical problem.
 Other times, there may be medical interventions that can prevent fatigue.